mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_cpp.md

 folder: mydoc
 ---

-> C++ is already the most complex language in the world and adding Objective-C
-> on top of it, is like the worst of both worlds.
+{% include note.html content="C++ is already the most complex language in the world and adding Objective-C on top of it, is like the worst of both worlds." %}

 ## Use C++ from Objective-C